The goal of treatment is to control or prevent epileptic seizures. Treatment is fully or partially successful in about 80% of patients.

 Medication is generally the most successful way to treat and manage

 epilepsy.
-Lifestyle changes and other treatments are also used.
+Lifestyle changes and other treatments, like a ketogenic diet, are also considered.
 In some cases, surgery may be recommended.

 Treatment may involve the following: